AriFordsham/GHCWiki/commentary/compiler/integrated-code-gen.md

-The long-term plan for reworking GHC's back end is to produce an "Integrated Code Generator", which will break down the barrier between the machine-independent code generator (CPS conversion, stack layout, etc) and the native-code generators (instruction selection, calling conventions, register allocation -- including spilling to the C stack, etc).
+The long-term plan for reworking GHC's back end is to produce an "Integrated Code Generator," which will break down the barrier between the machine-independent code generator (CPS conversion, stack layout, etc) and the native-code generators (instruction selection, calling conventions, register allocation -- including spilling to the C stack, etc).
 The goal is to simplify the back ends by reducing code duplication and to improve the quality of the generated code by making machine-specific decisions (such as register usage) using knowledge of the actual target machine.

 Philosophy